milofultz/tinybrainfans/wiki/Programming/git/git__rebase.md

 > before you merge a feature branch back into your main branch (often `master` or `develop`), your feature branch should be squashed down to a single buildable commit, and then rebased from the up-to-date main branch.

 > If you follow this process it guarantees that ALL commits in master build and pass tests.
 This simple fact makes debugging an issue much easier.
 You can use **git** bisect when trying to find the source of a bug.
 Git bisect becomes almost completely ineffective if there are broken commits on the master  branch; if you jump to a commit that isn’t clean, it’s difficult or impossible to tell if it introduced the bug. [...]
 [A] drawback is that we lose some granularity when we squash our commits.
 If you really want to have multiple commits for a feature, at least squash down so that each commit builds and passes tests.

+To do this, rebase the new branch off of the target branch you wish to merge into.
+Select every commit except the oldest one and set to `squash`.
+Select that first commit and set it to `reword`.
+Once the rebase starts on exit, you will be able to change the commit message that will hold all of the squashed commits.
+Once that is complete, merge it into the target cranch.

 ## Simple Rebase